palaa159/Docs/research tools/Neuromore.md

 ![image](../assets/images/obci_gs_loc.png)

-A good way to get started with Neuromore and the whole concept of classifiers is to look at the Getting Started OBCI example.
+A good way to get started with neuromore and the whole concept of classifiers is to look at the Getting Started OBCI example.

 This example can be found in the Back-End File System display which has all sorts of useful classifiers and other examples.